Languages of Mali: Spoken languages

-Language Policies & Planning
+Language policies and planning

 General

-French is the official language.
+French is the working language.
 According to the Loi 96-049 of 1996 thirteen indigenous languages are recognised by the government as national languages: Bamanankan, Bomu, Bozo, Dɔgɔsɔ, Fulfulde, Hassaniya Arabic, Mamara, Maninkakan, Soninke, Soŋoy, Syenara, Tamasheq, Xaasongaxanŋo.
 This superseded the Decree 159 PG-RM of 19 July 1982 (Article 1).

 Education

 French is part of the standard school curriculum.
 There is a new policy to use Malian languages in the first grades and transition to French.
 Activists are also teaching literacy to speakers of Manding languages (Bambara, Malinke, Maninkakan, Dyula) in the standardized N'Ko form.